Glossary

 Schemas define the logical configuration of your data, so you need to understand how to map your data to that schema or modify your data to match the schema.
 Any data that doesn’t map to the schema is not stored in the database.
 You can change a schema after it’s implemented, but it requires you to take the database offline, make the changes, and then modify the data to support the changes.

 Schemas enable you to understand how your data is organized or structured clearly and can help streamline data migration from one system to another.
+Proper data governance practices ensure schema changes are managed consistently across your organization.

 Schemaless Databases

 Schemaless databases mean there is no predefined schema the data must conform to before it’s added to the database.
-As a result, you don’t need to know the structure of your data, enabling you to store all your data easily and quickly.
+As a result, you don’t need to know the structure of your data, enabling you to store all your unstructured data easily and quickly.

 Schemaless databases are known as NoSQL databases because data isn’t stored in relational tables.
 Instead, you store data differently, such as key-value pairs, documents, columns, or graph data models.
 Examples of schemaless databases include MongoDB and RavenDB.